ElDuke717/static_node_and_express_site/README.md

 # FSJS project 6: static_node_and_express_site
 This is a static site generated using Node.js, the Express framework and the Pug templating engine.

+## Note that this site runs on localhost:3000

 ## Exceeds Expectations Features

 * Running `npm start` serves the app